 This is one of the smallest zoom lenses put out by Nikon, and it covers a lot of ground.
-At 18mm, you can shoot landscapes and expansive architecture photos and zoomed in to 105mm you can focus in on birds in your yard or the kids splashing in the waves.
+At 18mm, you can shoot landscapes and architecture photos, and zoomed in to 105mm, you can focus in on birds in your yard or the kids splashing in the waves.
 The vibration motor keeps shots steady, even when extended, and the compact 18mm-105mm delivers ultra-sharp photos and videos and never takes up too much room in your bag.

 The highly sought after 50mm on a crop sensor body like the Nikon D3400 lends itself well to portraits, closeups, family photos, and more.
 The 50mm prime lens shoots at a fixed focal length and f/1.8 aperture for maximum light gathering.
 The combo leads to tack sharp photos and videos in bright sunlight or at the golden hour.
-The NIKKOR AF-S 50mm fits crop sensor cameras like the D3400 and also full-frame models so that you can share the lens between kits.
+The NIKKOR AF-S 50mm fits crop sensor cameras like the D3400 and full-frame models to share the lens between kits.

 I've owned Yongnuo's 50mm prime for a few years, and it's every bit as sharp as Nikon's offering.
 Specs are primarily the same: 50mm fixed focal length and f/1.8 aperture.
 The only troublespot on this otherwise perfect bargain lens is that the focus motor is noisy.
 If that doesn't bother you, it's a bargain-basement priced prime piece of glass that fits crop sensors and full-frame cameras, and one of the best Nikon D3400 lenses for your money.
 It also makes a fantastic webcam lens.

 When you're ready to upgrade your kit lens, the Sigma 17-50mm is the best lens going.
-Images are bright and crisp, and the lens has a steady f/2.8 aperture.
-I've had this lens in my kit for two years, and it remains one of my favorites.
-It's big and it's cumbersome, but it produces images that are in a different league from the usual Nikon kit lens.
+Images are bright and crisp, and it has a steady f/2.8 aperture.
+I've had this lens in my kit for three years, and it remains one of my favorites.
+It's big, and it's cumbersome, but it produces images that are in a different league from the usual Nikon kit lens.
 This lens comes with a soft-sided carrying case and a petal-shaped hood.

 If you're not keen on keeping a bag full of interchangeable lenses with you at all times, reach for the Nikon 18-300mm.
 This is an all-around lens that you can use for everything from sunsets to family photos to pictures of wildlife in your local park.
-It's not cheap, but it is a lightweight option that works for travel and for those who prefer a one size fits all approach.
+It's not cheap, but it is a lightweight option that works for travel and those who prefer a one-size-fits-all approach.

 Picking the right lenses for your kit

 Nikon's D3400 is a capable, inexpensive camera that outputs results far above its price class.
 Coupled with the right lens, your skills as a photographer grow while your images improve.
-My favorite lens for most environments comes directly from Nikon and is the Nikon AF-S DX NIKKOR 18-55mm VR II.
+My favorite lens for most environments comes directly from Nikon and is the Nikon AF-S DX NIKKOR 18-140mm.
 This a lightweight lens with an expansive zoom range that works for a wide variety of shots.